srcfl/srcful-documentation/docs/application-help-screens/scan-for-gateways.md

 ## Enabling Bluetooth Pairing Mode

 1. **Locate the Pairing Button**
-   - Find the small button on the side of your gateway
-   - It's located next to the usb-c power port
+   - Find the small button on the side of your gateway located next to the USB-C power port

 2. **Activate Pairing Mode**
-   - Press the button
+   - Double click the button in **quick** succession
    - The gateway is now in Bluetooth pairing mode for 3 minutes